+Note that for $a_{i \ge 2}=0$, eq.~(\ref{uAnsatz}), $Y_4=\omega_2$.
+For example in refs. \cite{AharonyNeu,RoSu23} this approximation of the $\beta$-function is considered.
+Here, analyzing the $\beta$-function we get $Y_4=0.0141(10)$.
+In ref. \cite{myCubic}, repeating the FSS analysis at the $O(3)$-symmetric fixed of ref. \cite{O234} with higher statistics, we arrived at $Y_4=0.0143(9)$, which is fully consistent.
+These two approaches are technically very different, giving us further confidence in the reliability of the estimates.

-We analyse the behavior of the correlation length in the high temperature phase for two values of $(\lambda,\mu)$ with $\mu<0$.
-As suggested in ref. \cite{AharonyNeu}, we determine an effective exponent $\nu_{eff}$ of the correlation length.
-Our results are in rough agreement with those obtained in Sec.
-VII.D. of ref. \cite{myCubic}, where we compute effective exponents from finite size scaling.
+In section \ref{nueff}, motivated by ref. \cite{AharonyNeu}, we determine an effective exponent $\nu_{eff}$ of the correlation length.
+First we perform a FSS analysis, which provides estimates of $\nu_{eff}$ as a function of $U_C$.
+Then we analyze the behavior of the correlation length in the high temperature phase for two values of $(\lambda,\mu)$ with $\mu<0$.
+The results obtained by these two different approaches are in reasonable agreement.